javierreansyah/Hospital-Inpatient-Administration-System/README.md

 # Hospital Inpatient Administration System

-This project is the final project for my Fundamental Programming Course at college.
-This java program aim is to help helathcare worker take care patient more efficiently in hospital by keeping data of their patient inside this program.
-Healthcare worker can easily find patient data like name, room number, and even medication.
-Healthcare worker can also know statistics of the overall patient in the inpatient departement example like how many patient are there, and which room is currently used.
+This project serves as the final assignment for my Fundamental Programming Course at college.
+The aim of this Java program is to assist healthcare workers in efficiently managing patient care within the hospital by maintaining comprehensive patient records.
+Healthcare workers can easily access patient information such as names, room numbers, and prescribed medications.
+Additionally, they can gather statistics related to the overall patient population in the inpatient department, such as the total number of patients and the current room occupancy status.